WireframeTool

 Who this playbook is for

-This playbook is written for marketing teams who are actively improving dashboard redesign and need a predictable way to align product, design, and engineering decisions before implementation starts.
+This wireframe playbook is written for marketing teams who are actively improving dashboard redesign and need a predictable way to align product, design, and engineering decisions before implementation starts.
 Teams building acquisition flows and campaign-driven landing experiences.
 The objective is simple: reduce ambiguity, shorten review loops, and increase first-pass build confidence.

 Why teams get stuck in this workflow